maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Duration of storage:

-Your data will be stored securely for the time that you are a user of the Me App and will be deleted when you request us to delete your data or to end your contract with the Me GbR.
+Your data will be stored securely for the time that you are a user of the Me App and will be deleted when you request us to delete your data or to end your contract with the Clarity UG.

 ###### Involved third parties: